ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 ![raspi-config](images/how-to-bake-an-ortelius-pi/part01/12-raspi-config.png)

 - Use Raspi-Config to configure boot order, enable or disable read-only filesystem and many other tweaks
-- I found it much easier just to use the right Micro SD Card and skip all this but it was still a good learning curve
+- I found it much easier just to use the right microSD Card and skip all this but it was still a good learning curve

 #### Example from configuring my Pi to use USB flash sticks
 - You will need to do this for each Pi